-The financial crisis in Japan beginning in 1990 followed a pattern that was similar to the Nordic financial crises.
-In the second half of the 1980s, Japanese share prices rose 3.2 times.
-Real estate values on commercial property, in particular, also rose sharply.
-In 1990, Japanese asset prices collapsed and Japanese banks experienced large losses, especially in real estate (Inaba 2005).
+prices collapsed and Japanese banks experienced large losses, especially on real estate.
 The Japanese authorities postponed a resolution of the crisis in the hope that the economic situation might improve.
 At the end of 1997, the Japanese financial system was close to collapse with massive withdrawals from banks.
 In November 1997, the Japanese Minister of Finance and the Governor of the Bank of Japan issued a common statement in which they guaranteed all deposits in Japanese banks.
 In 1998, one of the largest Japanese banks, Long Term Credit Bank of Japan (LTCB), collapsed.

-The crises that hit several East Asian economies (Indonesia, Korea, Malaysia, the Philippines, and Thailand) in the 1997-98 Asian financial crisis can be classified within the same category to some extent.
-Fixed exchange rate regimes contributed to the crisis because they encouraged borrowing by banks and firms in foreign currency.
-Domestic bank lending expanded rapidly and grew relative to the GDP.
-Prior to the crisis, East Asian countries experienced steep increases in asset prices, in particular stock prices and prices on commercial real estate.
+The crises that hit several East Asian economies (Indonesia, Korea, Malaysia, the Philippines, and Thailand) in the Asia-crisis in 1997-98 can to some extent be classified within the same category.
+Fixed exchange rate regimes contributed to the crisis since they encouraged borrowing by banks and firms in foreign currency.
+Domestic bank lending expanded rapidly and grew relative to gross domestic product.
+Prior to the crisis, the East Asian countries experienced steep increases in asset prices, in particular stock prices and prices on commercial real estate.
 A rising share of bank lending was used for speculative projects in real estate and for investments in equities.
-In July 1997, a sudden change in market perception of risk and the willingness to bear it took place (Furman and Stiglitz 1998).
-As a result, property prices fell sharply and triggered banking crises.
-The Asian crisis cannot be explained by macroeconomic developments alone, however.
+In July 1997 a sudden change in market perception of risk and the willingness to bear it took place.
+As a result property prices fell sharply and triggered banking crises.
+The Asian crises cannot be explained by macroeconomic developments alone, however.
 Other explanations are offered within the following two categories of crises.